-Appropriate visibility of third-party service providers' key nth-party service providers is useful for financial institutions' risk monitoring and management.
+Appropriate visibility of third-party service providers' key nth-party service providers is important for financial institutions' risk monitoring and management.

 Financial institutions may, as part of their due diligence and subsequent ongoing monitoring, require that third-party service providers provide them with appropriate, up-to-date information about their key supply chain dependencies relevant to the delivery of critical services, or which may carry a higher level of risk as determined by the financial institution.
-An illustrative example of the information that service providers may provide is a software bill of materials from software suppliers, such as a list of software libraries that comprise the software and which are not strictly related to the relevant third-party service relationship (e.g. open source).
+An illustrative example of the information that service providers may provide is a software bill of materials from software suppliers, such as a list of software libraries that comprise the software and that are not strictly related to the relevant third-party service relationship (e.g. open source).39 Additionally, financial institutions may wish to consider whether the length or complexity of a third-party service provider's supply chain may pose challenges to a financial institution's due diligence and ongoing monitoring.